Jony-Jas/steps-tacker/README.md

 # Steps Tracker

-This is a React Native app with which you can track your steps and store them in the database.
+This is a React Native app with which you can track your steps and store the records in the database.

 #### To Run this, Clone it and install modules in both directories using
 ```